ZedongPeng/cuPDLPx/README.md

 ### Python Interface

-In addition to the command-line and C APIs, cuPDLPx provides a Python interface (`cupdlpx`)
+In addition to the command-line, cuPDLPx provides a Python interface (`cupdlpx`)
 for building and solving LPs directly with NumPy and SciPy.

 - High-level, Pythonic API similar to commercial solvers.